shorepine/tulipcc/README.md

  * Please [chat with us on our discussions page.](https://github.com/bwhitman/tulipcc/discussions)
  * [File any code issues or pull requests!](https://github.com/bwhitman/tulipcc/issues)

-Some development guidelines if you'd like to help contribute!
+Two important development guidelines if you'd like to help contribute!

  * Be nice and helpful and don't be afraid to ask questions!
 We're all doing this for fun and to learn.
- * We're currently a hard fork of Alles/AMY and [Micropython](https://github.com/bwhitman/tulipcc/discussions/9).
-Keep everything needed to build for both Tulip Desktop and CC in this repository when possible.
-While we work on early versions of Tulip, we can merge new features of libraries manually.
  * Any change or feature must be equivalent across Tulip Desktop and Tulip CC.
 There are of course limited exceptions to this rule, but please test on hardware before proposing a new feature / change.

 Have fun!